conbench/conbench/benchadapt/python/README.md

 2. Transform results produced by the benchmarks into a list of `BenchmarkResult` instances.
 3. Postprocess results to ensure a consistent `run_id` and override any metadata fields not already set correctly.
-4. Post each result to a Conbench server.
+4. Post each result to a Conbench API.

 Classes that inherit from the abstract class need to define